jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/09/displaying-posts-by-date-async.md

 </div>
 ```

 The `| async` is needed because we are dealing with an observable, which is an asynchronous data stream.
 However, in our particular case it is just an array.
-The `aria-label` tag is for accessability.
+The `aria-label` tag is for accessibility.

 The "|" after blog.date above uses Angular's date formatting.
 Here is the link for more info at the [official Angular docs](https://angular.io/api/common/DatePipe/), which has the whole list of available ways to format your date.